 As web copywriters—which may involve writing blogs, news articles, online adverts, and much more—there is often a need to deliver the final content in a ready-to-use format for the web.
 And what better deliverable format than Hyper-Text Markup Language, commonly abbreviated as HTML.

-Being able to generate HTML easily becomes an advantage as it allows you, or any of your clients, to preview the content directly in your web browser.
+Being able to quickly generate HTML markup/content becomes an advantage as it allows you, or any of your clients, to preview the content directly in your web browser.
 This provides a much better experience than say, writing content in word or text and converting it manually to HTML.

 When to avoid using a CMS (Content Management System)

 Using a CMS is one of the most common ways of producing content for the web.
 This involves the use of tools such as WordPress, Joomla and many others which mainly consist of Rich-Text editor or WYSIWYG (What You See Is What You Get) editor that serves a purpose of creating content with ease.

 However, using a CMS presents certain problems for instance;

 - Back-end access: For freelancers, it may not be possible to use a CMS on a client's website due to access rights and security when dealing with the back-end.
 Un-monitored access can lead to a wide variety of problems and it is wiser to disallow freelancers any of the access rights to a website's back-end, which may also involve limited access to a website's CMS.